 Robert and Patricia Hester, who worked at a Dallas photo lab that weekend, told Jim Marrs they saw the backyard photos in the hands of the FBI the night of the assassination, which Marrs points out was the day before they were officially discovered by the DPD.
 “They (the Hesters), were processing film and photographs for the FBI and Secret Service” reported Marrs:

 “I first interviewed Robert Hester in the late 1970s.
 He told me he saw the backyard photos in the hands of the FBI the night of the assassination, he was quite insistent on this fact.
 Of course, that is the day before the photos officially were discovered.
 In later years, his wife Pat confirmed this story, and told me and other Texas researchers that the FBI even had a color transparency of one of the photos, as well as a picture of Oswald’s backyard, but with no one in the picture!
 They were very certain about all of this.

 The video also points out the simple, relevant fact: “Furthermore, an intensive search of Oswald’s possessions failed to turn up either the dark shirt or the dark pants seen in the photographs”

 Michael Griffith wrote an exhaustive article in 1996 in The Dealey Plaza Echo which discussed the many anomalies with the photograph.
-The article validated and confirmed Jack’s work such as the edit lines across the chin, the bulging neck, the non movement of features between the three photographs, the shadows which show that the same photo of Lee Oswald was used in all three photos.
+The article validated and confirmed Jack’s work such as the edit lines across the chin, the bulging neck, the non-movement of features between the three photographs, and the shadows which show that the same photo of Lee Oswald was used in all three photos.

 So what in the world is there to debate?
 Is this evidence not enough to sway the reader that these photos were fabricated and were the linchpin that clinched Lee Oswald’s guilt?
 On the cover of Life magazine, no less?